rieckpil/testing-spring-boot-applications-masterclass/README.md

 - your technical testing skills will improve by understanding the ins-and-outs of testing Spring Boot applications
 - you'll deploy to production with more confidence (even on Friday afternoons)
-- sleep better at night thanks to a sophisticated test suite.
+- sleep better at night thanks to a sophisticated test suite

 Enroll [here](https://github.com/rieckpil/testing-spring-boot-applications-masterclass) for the Testing Spring Boot Applications Masterclass.